Volume Quickstart

 If you need more storage space, you can increase the size of a volume.

-- In the Increase volume size window, enter a new size in GB (at least 1 GB larger than the current size) and click Resize volume.
+- Select or enter a new size that is at least 1 GB larger than the current volume.
+This change is irreversible.

-Volumes are unpartitioned by default, but if you manually partitioned your volume when you created it, you need to expand the final partition before expanding the filesystem.
+Volumes are unpartitioned by default.
+If you manually partitioned your volume when creating it, you must expand the final partition before expanding the filesystem.

 You cannot decrease the size of a volume because of the risk of data loss and filesystem corruption.